technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 4/Lab 4 - Create an automated cloud flow.md

      ![](./media/image60.png)

-    - Subject – !!Sorry – Your vacation request was not approved!!.
+    - Subject – !!Sorry - Your vacation request was not approved!!

     - Body - Seelct <**Responses Comments**> from the Dynamic content